 No. 2: 'San Junipero' (Season 3)

 A story of two visitors (Gugu Mbatha-Raw and Mackenzie Davis) to a California beach town in 1987.
-Seldom has an episode of TV been more elevated by its final moments; the ending of “San Junipero” marries humanity, technology, and nostalgia with a stunning two-minute perfectly edited sequence that elevates everything we’ve seen before it.
+Seldom has an episode of TV been better served by its final moments; the ending of “San Junipero” marries humanity, technology, and nostalgia with a stunning two-minute masterfully edited sequence that elevates everything we’ve seen before it.
 Many Black Mirror episodes leave you feeling like you’ve survived a nightmare; this is a vision of the future — and the past — that you’ll long to relive.

 No. 1: 'The Entire History of You' (Season 1)

-Yup, still at No. 1, but just barely.
-From writer Jesse Armstrong, this is Black Mirror’s most archetypal example of its premise.
+Ranking Black Mirror episodes can feel like comparing apples to oranges to Toyotas, and I can’t help but wonder if this perpetual No. 1 — the show’s third episode from back in 2011 — would still have this ranking if it aired today.
+But this episode (from writer Jesse Armstrong) is Black Mirror’s most archetypal example of its premise.
 “The Entire History of You” (itself an amazing title) takes a wholly plausible near-future tech innovation (the ability to record and replay whatever you see), then expertly squeezes it for every last ounce of its dark dramatic implication.
-While there are Black Mirror episodes you might enjoy more, and ones with finer performances, this hour’s execution by director Brian Welsh is sophisticated and flawless.
+While there are Black Mirror episodes you might enjoy more, and ones with finer performances, this hour’s execution is sophisticated and flawless.